voyageur/funnyboat/README.txt

 The graphics, sound effects and music are provided under the MIT License.
 (see LICENSE-MEDIA.txt)

-The Vera Sans font is made by Bitstream Inc. and it can't be sold by itself, but can otherwise be used freely.
-See http://www.gnome.org/fonts/ for details.

 The PixelPerfect collision detection library was created by John Eriksson in 2006 and is under public domain.
 It can be found on mr. Eriksson's website at http://arainyday.se/projects/python/PixelPerfect/